 Friday 10 June 2016: Special Post Primary Caucus.
 The State Committee holds a special post primary caucus to select additional delegates in the event a Presidential candidate qualified to receive delegates but has not slated a sufficient number.

-Monday 13 June 2016: National Convention delegation meeting.
+Monday 13 June 2016 (presumably): National Convention delegation meeting.

 The 6 National Convention At-Large delegates are elected by the Rhode Island Democratic State Committee according to the results of the primary.

 The remaining 9 National Convention delegates consist of